 to the United Nations addressed to the Secretary-General

-UN/3101/218/2023

-21 April 2023, New York

-Excellency,

-Further to my letter dated 27 February 2023 (A/77/776-S/2023/150), I am writing to you in relation to Azerbaijan’s continued attempts to deny responsibility for the well-documented fact of the systematic, massive violence perpetrated against the Armenian population in Sumgait, as demonstrated in the letter of the Permanent Representative of Azerbaijan dated 16 March 2023 (A/77/807-S/2023/204).
+Further to my letter dated 27 February 2023 (A/77/776-S/2023/150), I am writing to you in relation to Azerbaijan’s continued attempts to deny responsibility for the well-documented fact of the systematic, massive violence perpetrated against the Armenian population in Sumgait, as demonstrated in the letter from the Permanent Representative of Azerbaijan dated 16 March 2023 (A/77/807-S/2023/204).

 The Sumgait massacre was the first in a series of violent crimes organized against the Armenian population by Azerbaijan.
-Eyewitnesses, local and international media reported extensively on gangs roaming around the city in search for ethnic Armenians to attack.
-The well-documented, detailed accounts of the atrocities include reports of Armenian victims “who were so badly mutilated by axes that their bodies could not be identified”, of women “stripped naked and set on fire, several raped repeatedly,” and other despicable crimes committed against the Armenian residents of the city.
-Deputy Prosecutor General of the USSR reported that gangs of youths hunting Armenians committed "terrible crimes" and that “there were massive disorders, accompanied by pogroms, arson and other outrages…”.
+Eyewitnesses and local and international media reported extensively on gangs roaming around the city in search of ethnic Armenians to attack.
+The well-documented, detailed accounts of the atrocities include reports of Armenian victims “who were so badly mutilated by axes that their bodies could not be identified”, of women “stripped naked and set on fire, several raped repeatedly”, and of other despicable crimes committed against the Armenian residents of the city.
+The Deputy Prosecutor General of the Union of Soviet Socialist Republics reported that gangs of youths hunting Armenians had committed “terrible crimes” and that “there were massive disorders, accompanied by pogroms, arson and other outrages”.

-Due to the criminal inaction of the local law enforcement bodies, unchecked, barbaric violence against the Armenian population in Sumgait continued for three days, during which violent mobs attacked innocent civilians on the streets and in their apartments, targeting them exclusively on the grounds of ethnicity.
+Due to the criminal inaction of the local law enforcement bodies, unchecked barbaric violence against the Armenian population in Sumgait continued for three days, during which violent mobs attacked innocent civilians on the streets and in their apartments, targeting them exclusively on the grounds of ethnicity.
 No amount of deceptive, intentionally manipulative narrative can alter the truth that the Sumgait massacre was planned and executed with the encouragement and deliberate inaction of the Soviet Azerbaijani authorities.

 The Armenian residents of Sumgait became the first target of Azerbaijan’s systematic anti-Armenian policy.
-The second wave of violence in November-December 1988 included massacres of Armenians in Kirovabad, Shamakhi, Shamkhor, Mingechaur, followed by the large-scale pogroms perpetrated against the Armenian residents of Baku in January 1990, which resulted in the mass killings and final displacement of 250.000 Armenians of the city.
+The second wave of violence in November–December 1988 included massacres of Armenians in Kirovabad, Shamakhi, Shamkhor and Mingechaur, followed by the large-scale pogroms perpetrated against the Armenian residents of Baku in January 1990, which resulted in the mass killings and final displacement of 250,000 Armenians of the city.

-H.E.
-MR. ANTÓNIO GUTERRES

-SECRETARY-GENERAL OF THE

-UNITED NATIONS

-NEW YORK

-On 7 July 1988, the European Parliament adopted a resolution condemning the massacres in Sumgait and the serious acts of violence in Baku, and indicating that such events, indeed, constituted a threat to the safety of the Armenians living in Azerbaijan.
+On 7 July 1988, the European Parliament adopted a resolution condemning the massacres in Sumgait and the serious acts of violence in Baku and indicating that such events indeed constituted a threat to the safety of the Armenians living in Azerbaijan.

 The pogroms against the Armenians had an aim of forcibly suppressing the democratic expression of the Armenians of Nagorno-Karabakh, heavily preceded by a wave of anti-Armenian statements and rallies that swept over Azerbaijan in February 1988.

-The Sumgait massacre and the large-scale anti-Armenian pogroms that ensued in other areas of Soviet Azerbaijan resulted in complete eradication of the Armenian community from Azerbaijan, with more than 400.000 people becoming refugees.
-In 2003, former Prosecutor of the Azerbaijani SSR Ilias Ismayilov was on record saying that “Those responsible for inciting the pogroms [in Sumgait], now sit in Milli Majlis (Azerbaijani Parliament) with parliamentary mandates in their pockets”.
-The pogroms were followed by the instigation of an armed conflict against the Armenians of Nagorno-Karabakh, including the military operation “Koltso” (“Ring”) performed in 1991, as a result of which the Armenian population was ethnically cleansed from 22 villages; the systematic massacre of civilians, including the elderly, women and children, perpetrated in Maragha village of Nagorno-Karabakh in 1992; the ethnic cleansing of the Shahumyan region and part of the Martakert region in 1992.
+The Sumgait massacre and the large-scale anti-Armenian pogroms that ensued in other areas of Soviet Azerbaijan resulted in complete eradication of the Armenian community from Azerbaijan, with more than 400,000 people becoming refugees.
+In 2003, the former Prosecutor of the Azerbaijani Soviet Socialist Republic, Ilias Ismayilov, was on record as saying that “those responsible for inciting the pogroms [in Sumgait] now sit in Milli Majlis [Azerbaijani Parliament] with parliamentary mandates in their pockets”.
+The pogroms were followed by the instigation of an armed conflict against the Armenians of Nagorno-Karabakh, including the military operation “Koltso” (“Ring”) performed in 1991, as a result of which the Armenian population was ethnically cleansed from 22 villages; the systematic massacre of civilians, including the elderly, women and children, perpetrated in Maragha village in Nagorno-Karabakh in 1992; and the ethnic cleansing of the Shahumyan region and part of the Martakert region in 1992.